flashcordon/Evidence-based-environmentalism/geoingenierie.md

 While few undesirable side effects would be expected, carbon stored in vegetation is not securely sequestered in the long term

-SRM Techniques
-Space-based reflectors: The placement of a fleet of artificial “sunshades” in orbit around the earth would deflect solar radiation.
-One suggestion is that a swarm of around 10 trillion extremely thin discs could be launched into space in stacks of a million, once every minute, for about 30 years.
-Stratospheric aerosols: Sulphate particles blasted into the stratosphere would deflect sunlight.
-Based on the model of a volcano, rapid reductions could be achieved in earth-bound solar radiation, but there are serious concerns over unintended effects on the stratospheric ozone.
-E nhanced surface albedo: Human settlements could be made more reflective by painting them white, more reflective crop varieties and grassland could be planted, and deserts could be covered with highly reflective materials.
-E nhanced cloud albedo: The whitening of oceanic clouds could be achieved by spraying salt-rich sea water into the sky—sometimes referred to as “cloud seeding.”

 Perhaps the most fundamental question that geoengineering raises is